-6.9 MICO Mode Parameter Optimization for mIoT Terminals
+6.9 MICO Mode Configuration Related Network Data Analytics

 6.9.1 General

-To enhance the mIoT terminal's battery lifetime, the proper configuration of MICO mode related parameters are required.
+To enhance the CIoT UE's battery lifetime, the proper configuration of MICO mode related parameters are required.
 The NWDAF may provide analytics information to the AMF to assist the AMF to decide configuration parameters for MICO mode such as 1) Allow/disallow MICO mode, 2) periodic registration timer, 3) Active Time and Connected Time.

 Editor's note: The exact parameters for MICO mode configuration may be further updated based on CIoT conclusion.

-Depending on the decision algorithm in the AMF, the AMF may utilize the external parameters provisioned by AFs such as the behavioural pattern and the communication pattern in TS 23.502 [3].
+The AMF may utilize the external parameters provisioned by AFs such as the behavioural pattern and the communication pattern in TS 23.502 [3].
 The AMF may request the NWDAF to include recommended values for any missing external parameters in the analytics information.

 6.9.2 Input Data